CharlesCarr/nextjs-dev-portfolio/README.md

 ## Description

 I designed and built this mobile friendly, responsive project portfolio with React and Next.js.
 I used the combination of React and Next.js for enhanced performance with stronger SEO and UX thanks to both server side and dynamic client side rendering.
-Additionally, I used the [Particles.js](https://particles.js.org/) for the animated background design.
+Additionally, I used [Particles.js](https://particles.js.org/) for the animated background design.
 I designed this website in Figma prior to building and used CSS modules for dedicated component stylesheets.

 ## Latest Projects